ant-design/ant-design/components/list/demo/loadmore.md

 ## en-US

-To show how to realize a loading more list with `loadMore` prop.
+Load more list with `loadMore` property.

 ````jsx
 import { List, Avatar, Button, Spin } from 'antd';